BinaryExecutioner/BinaryExecutioner.github.io/_posts/2025-07-11-BTLO_Piggy.md

 **MITRE ATT&CK:**
 **T1071.004 – Application Layer Protocol: DNS**

-> Adversaries may communicate using application layer protocols such as DNS to bypass traditional network defenses.
+Adversaries may communicate using application layer protocols such as DNS to bypass traditional network defenses.

 🔗 [MITRE ATT&CK - T1071.004](https://attack.mitre.org/techniques/T1071/004/)

+### Disclaimer
+This walkthrough is intended for educational and ethical purposes only.
+All analysis was performed in a controlled environment using simulated traffic provided by **BlueTeam Labs Online**.
+No part of this content should be used to target or attack real-world systems without proper authorization.
+Some investigative steps and insights reference official documentation, threat intel platforms, and community research to ensure accuracy.
+Full credit goes to the original authors and tool creators.